wpilibsuite/allwpilib/wpilibNewCommands/spec.md

 - `CancelSelf`: this command is interrupted, [`end(true)`](#void-endbool-interrupted) is called, and scheduling of the incoming command commences.
 - `CancelIncoming`: scheduling of the incoming command is aborted, and this command continues running unaffected.

+Compositions are `CancelSelf` unless all their components are `CancelIncoming`.

 [//]: # (TODO: do we want to explicitly allow alternate interruption behaviors? do we want to dictate a default?)
 [//]: # (      might be interesting to see alternate impls -- maybe coroutine-based in the future?)